 The concept of a ‘smart building’ has been around for some time now, however as technology advances, so do the expectations of building owners and tenants.
-From multi-storey apartment complexes to large retail centres and office buildings, the idea of a smart building has taken over.
+From multi-storey apartment complexes like apartments for rent in San Francisco to large retail centres and office buildings, the idea of a smart building has taken over.

 The key piece of technology driving expectations is the Internet of Things (IoT), a concept that allows limitless devices, services and systems to be interconnected.
 One thing is clear when we look to the future of smart buildings – the IoT sits at the forefront of all foreseeable advancements.